jmcgarr/dirty/README.md

 - [ ] Add tests
 - [ ] Add better stdout/stderr (logging perhaps)
+- [ ] Parallelize the scanning of git repos
 - [ ] Check to see how far behind each repository is (this should be an option)

 **Build and publishing**